antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `urls` - list of URL classes present in the specification and flow.
   It is a dictionary, where key is the name of the URL class, and value is of type [URL class specification](#url-class).
   The given URL classes can be referred to later in [Nodes](#node) with proper link suffix.
-* `collapseSidebar` - boolean value determining whether nodes sidebar should be collapsed by default Default value is `true`
+* `collapseSidebar` - boolean value determining whether nodes sidebar should be collapsed by default.
+  Default value is `true`
 * `movementStep` - Defines offset to which nodes snap in the grid.
   Default value is `1`.